carlosperate/ardublockly/README.md

 # Ardublockly
 "Ardublockly" is a fork of [Blockly](https://developers.google.com/blockly/), a web-based graphical programming editor, that has been updated to generate [Arduino](http://www.arduino.cc/) code.

-The "ArduinoServerCompiler" component initialises a local server with Python to be able to compile and load the Arduino code using the [Arduino IDE](http://arduino.cc/en/main/software).
+The "ArdublocklyServer" python package initialises a local server to be able to compile and load the Arduino code using the [Arduino IDE](http://arduino.cc/en/main/software).

 This project has been influenced by BlocklyDuino.